XPRNetwork/xpr-testnet.start/README.md

 This repository may be used to operate a general Testnet node.
 However, **you must not attempt to join Testnet as a Block Producer, request `regprod` permission, register as a producer, or request BP onboarding support until you have completed the following mandatory eligibility steps:**

 1. Read [How to Become a Block Producer on the XPR Network](https://xprnetwork.org/blog/how-to-become-a-block-producer-on-the-xpr-network) in full.
 2. Pass the XPR Network Consortium's manual Know Your Business (KYB) review and required KYC verification.
+Every BP must operate through a legally registered business form recognised in its home jurisdiction.
+This may include a company, partnership, limited-liability entity, or registered sole proprietor / Private Entrepreneur.
+The Consortium verifies the business registration, applicable tax/business registration or equivalent official identifier, the person authorised to bind the business, ultimate beneficial ownership, and operational control.
 This is required **before any BP Testnet access is granted**.
 3. After KYB/KYC approval, pass the XPR Network Operator Competency Assessment.

 Only applicants that have passed these pre-Testnet requirements may proceed with BP Testnet onboarding.
 Completion of the Testnet period does not guarantee Mainnet approval.